EvaluationContext/daxlib-docs/_mydocs/contribute/github-repo.md

 <a href="https://github.com/new?template_name=lib-quickstart-template&template_owner=daxlib" class="button" target="_blank">Use daxlib/lib-quickstart-template Template</a>

 This creates a personal copy of the repository in your GitHub account.
 This repo will be dedicated to your library, and should be named after your library (i.e `Contoso/Contoso.Conversion`).
 If you want to have more than one Medium-Large library, simply create another repo from the template.

-> **Library Name**
->
-> Follow the [naming conventions](naming-conventions.md) for the library name
+Follow the [naming conventions](naming-conventions.md) for the library name.

 > Just like with Small libraries you will also need a fork of `daxlib/daxlib` (i.e `Contoso/daxlib`).
 This will be used to generate the pull request to `daxlib/daxlib`.